tuphs28/tuphs28.github.io/_posts/2023-12-30-Recreating-Pytorch's-High-Level-API.md

 ### Going Forward

 Overall, this has been an incredibly useful exercise so far.
 In this series of "BadTorch" blog posts I will walk through what the process of finishing this exercise, including some pointers to things that I found particular useful or intersting in case any one else wants to have a go at doing this.
-All code can be found [here](https://github.com/tuphs28/tuphs28.github.io/tree/master/_posts)
+All code can be found in the repo [here](https://github.com/tuphs28/BadTorch).